microbiomedata/NMDC_documentation/docs/howto_guides/api_gui.md

 | activity_id | The unique identifier for an NMDC workflow execution activity | Curie e.g. `prefix:identifier` | `nmdc:wfmgan-11-hvcnga50.1`|<br/>
 <br/>

-Each endpoint is unique and requires the applicable attribute names to be known in order to structure a query in a meaningful way.<br/>
+Each endpoint is unique and requires the applicable attribute names to be known in order to structure a query in a meaningful way.
+Please note that endpoints with parameters that do not have a red `* required` label next to them, are optional.<br/>
 <br/>

 ![find get studies](../_static/images/howto_guides/api_gui/find_get_studies.png)